7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/main_example_in_chapter.md

 Note that `0000 0001 0000 0010` is 256, but erlang split the length into two single bytes.
 When you specify `{packet, 2}`, erlang automatically calculates the Length of the message you are sending, then prepends two bytes containing the Length of the message to the beginning of the message.
 The other side can then read the first two bytes from stdin to get the Length of the message, then stop reading when it has received Length bytes.

-The question is how do you convert buff[0], which is 1, and buff[1], which is 2 back into 258?
+The question is how do you convert buff[0], which is the binary representation for 1, and buff[1], which is the binary representation for 2, back into 258?

      0000 00001 << 8   ==>  ...
 0000 0001 0000 0000  (That is 256.)